pcdshub/pcdsdevices/docs/source/upcoming_release_notes/1056-Add_Gen1VonHamos4Crystal.rst

 Device Updates
 --------------
-- Added OldVonHamos4Crystal and OldVonHamosCrystal to the spectrometer device to support the pre-ADS 4 crystal VonHamos
+- Added Gen1VonHamos4Crystal and Gen1VonHamosCrystal to the spectrometer device to support the pre-ADS 4 crystal VonHamos

 New Devices
 -----------